 #2: Build Real-World Connections

 If literacy is important in preparing students for the real world, what better way to do that than by demonstrating to them its relevance to the real world?
 Too often, students get lost in the barrage of information they get at school, particularly when they cannot see how it relates to their daily lives or how they can apply it to their future careers.
 This makes them disengaged and unmotivated, making it difficult to build their literacy skills.Read to Lead’s learning games addresses this by building real-world connections for students to see exactly how what they learn applies to life.
-For example, in the series After the Storm, students take on the role of Director at their local community center to respond to the effects of a hurricane in the community.
+For example, in the series Community in Crisis, students take on the role of Director at their local community center to respond to the effects of a hurricane in the community.
 Students can draw parallels between their in-game experiences with real-world contexts like Hurricane Harvey (2017) and Superstorm Sandy (2012).
 By inviting students to be the “boss” in a virtual workplace, we can connect literacy skills to real-life applications.

 #3: Check Comprehension Skills As You Go